Netflix lost the best picture battle, but its war with Hollywood is just getting started

 "Hollywood is euphoric," one Hollywood entertainment executive told NBC News on Monday morning.
 "The ratings do not appear to have collapsed, and Netflix did not win best picture, despite spending $25 [million] to $30 million" on a promotional campaign.
 "After so much misery, this morning feels like bliss."

-"Green Book," a feel-good dramedy distributed by one of the oldest studios in America, put the upheaval on hold, triumphing in the top category and denying Netflix the chance to make history — at least for now.
+"Green Book," an earnest but polarizing dramedy distributed by one of the oldest studios in America, put the upheaval on hold, triumphing in the top category and denying Netflix the chance to make history — at least for now.
 The producers of the telecast, for their part, managed to reverse a recent ratings slump, drawing some 29.6 million viewers.

 In roughly two decades, Netflix has gone from a mail-order DVD service to an era-defining global entertainment force that has left few parts of Hollywood untouched.
 It works with studios but may eventually have little use for them.
-It plays the marketing game, but owns arguably the most powerful marketing space in entertainment — the Netflix start screen.
+It plays the marketing game, but owns arguably the most powerful marketing space in entertainment: the Netflix home screen.

 In other words, the euphoria in Hollywood is all relative.